The school offers a range of support for pupils. This is both academic but also emotional support.

 - HOLOS ALN Parent Resource (Cymraeg) – Download

 - Talk to your teachers – whoever you feel most comfortable talking to.
-Be aware, however, that they cannot promise confidentiality and made need to pass concerns on to a member of Senior Staff.
+Be aware, however, that they cannot promise confidentiality and may need to pass concerns on to a member of Senior Staff.

 - Peer Listeners – Lunchtimes in the Student Support Centre